PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations

-\textbf{LLM-based Knowledge Invariance Scoring.} This method checks the knowledge invariance of perturbations from the perspective of LLM's perception.
-Specifically, we first choose a superior LLM (e.g., gpt-4-turbo) as the referee.
-Then, give the test dataset $D_{dual} = \{(q_i, q_i')|i = 1,2,\ldots,|D|\}$, we construct the scoring prompt based on the prompt template, standards of knowledge invariant perturbations (see Table \ref{tab:standard-knowledge-invariance}) and the criteria of scores for knowledge invariance judgement (see Table \ref{tab:meaning-of-scores} in Appendix \ref{app:details-of-methodology}) for each pair of original and perturbed questions.
-After collecting the output score of the referee LLM from the scoring prompt, the average score is calculated as the final result.
+\textbf{Knowledge invariance scoring}.
+This approach checks the knowledge invariance of perturbations from the perspective of humans' and LLMs' perception.
+Specifically, based on previous works in the measurement of semantic similarity~\citep{chandrasekaran2022evolution} and characteristics of close-ended benchmarks, we first propose standards of knowledge-invariance scoring, as shown in Table \ref{tab:standard-knowledge-invariance}.
+Next, we recruit professional human volunteers and utilize superior LLMs, such as claude-3-sonnet, respectively, to serve as the referee to rate knowledge invariance scores.
+Given a set of original and perturbed question pairs $D_{dual} = \{(q_i, q_i') \mid i = 1,2,\ldots,|D|\}$, we construct scoring prompts based on a predefined template, knowledge invariant standards, and the scoring criteria for knowledge invariance judgement (see Table \ref{tab:meaning-of-scores} in Appendix \ref{app:details-of-methodology}).
+After collecting the output scores from the referee LLM using these scoring prompts, we calculate the average score as the final result.

-\textbf{Testing on Mastered Questions for LLMs.} Different from the scoring method that is \textit{input-oriented}, this method evaluates the \textit{output-oriented} knowledge invariance.
-The motivation is that if a perturbation is knowledge-invariant, an LLM's performance on questions whose knowledge it really mastered should be the same on the original and the perturbed version.
-The challenge is that \textit{mastered questions} for LLMs are hard to find.
-To this end, we propose a substitute solution that utilizes questions that most LLMs can correctly answer to represent the set of mastered questions for an LLM.
-Then an LLM test-taker (gpt-4-turbo in experiments) is required to answer the original and perturbed versions of these questions to validate the knowledge invariance of the perturbation.
-In a word, the test-based knowledge invariance checking procedure can be summarized as follows:
+\textbf{Testing on mastered questions for LLMs}.
+This approach evaluates knowledge invariance based on the output performance of LLMs.
+The rationale here is that if a perturbation is knowledge-invariant, an LLM's performance on questions that it has truly mastered should remain consistent between the original and perturbed versions.
+Identifying \textit{mastered questions} for LLMs, however, poses a challenge.
+To this end, we propose using questions that most LLMs can correctly answer as a proxy for mastered questions.
+An LLM, such as gpt-4-turbo, is then required to answer both the original and perturbed versions of these questions to validate the knowledge invariance of the perturbation.
+In summary, the test-based knowledge invariance checking procedure involves the following steps: